• Home

 Can I use dried basil?

-What else can I serve bruschetta with besides French bread?
+What else can I put bruschetta topping on?

-Corn and Black Bean Salsa with Avocado — chunky salsa that doubles as an appetizer topping or a chip dip depending on how you serve it.
+Corn and Black Bean Salsa with Avocado – Can be served as chunky salsa dip or appetizer topping.

-Easy bruschetta recipe — the perfect party appetizer
+Easy bruschetta recipe plated as a party appetizer

 easy bruschetta recipe